adokter/intRvals/README.md

-#intRval
+#intRvals
-intRval calculates means and variances of arrival intervals (and arrival rates) corrected for missed arrival observations, and compares means and variances of groups of interval data.
+intRvals calculates means and variances of arrival intervals (and arrival rates) corrected for missed arrival observations, and compares means and variances of groups of interval data.

 ###Installation in R
 ```
 library(devtools)
-install_github("adokter/intRval")
+install_github("adokter/intRvals")
 ```

 ###General
-The central function of package `intRval` is `estinterval`, which is used to estimate the mean arrival interval (and its standard deviation) from interval data with missed arrivals.
+The central function of package `intRvals` is `estinterval`, which is used to estimate the mean arrival interval (and its standard deviation) from interval data with missed arrivals.
 This is achieved by fitting the theoretical probability density `intervalpdf` to the interval data